 (gcd-structural 101135853 45014640)

-for two natural numbers larger and smaller, their greatest common divisor is equal to the greatest common divisor of smaller and the remainder of larger divided into smaller.
+for two natural numbers, L for large and S for small, the greatest common divisor is equal to the greatest common divisor of S and the remainder of L divided by S.

 The given numbers are 18 and 24.

-According to the insight, they have the same greatest common divisor as 18 and 6.
+According to the insight, they have the same gcd as 18 and 6.

 And these two have the same greatest common divisor as 6 and 0.

-when the smaller of the two given numbers is 0, we are faced with a trivial case;
+when the smaller of the numbers is 0, we face a trivial case;

 the larger of the two numbers is the solution in the trivial case;

-Figure 85 presents the definition of the algorithm.
+Figure 149 presents the definition of the algorithm.
 The local definition introduces the workhorse of the function: clever-gcd.
 Its first cond line discovers the trivial case by comparing smaller to 0 and produces the matching solution.
-The generative step uses smaller as the new first argument and (remainder larger smaller) as the new second argument to clever-gcd.
+The generative step uses smaller as the new first argument and (remainder large small) as the new second argument to clever-gcd.

 (gcd-generative 101135853 45014640)

-Exercise 355.
-Add sort> and quick-sort to the definitions area.
+Exercise 442.
+Add sort< and quick-sort< to the definitions area.
 Run tests on the functions to ensure that they work on basic examples.
 Also develop create-tests, a function that creates large test cases randomly.
 Then explore how fast each works on various lists.

-Does the experiment confirm the claim that the plain sort> function wins in many comparisons over quick-sort for short lists and vice versa?
+Does the experiment confirm the claim that the plain sort< function often wins over quick-sort< for short lists and vice versa?

 Determine the cross-over point.
-Use this information to build a clever-sort function that behaves like quick-sort for large lists and switches over to the plain sort> function for lists below this cross-over point.
-See exercise 341.
+Use it to build a clever-sort function that behaves like quick-sort< for large lists and like sort< for lists below this cross-over point.
+Compare with exercise 427.

 The design of an algorithm starts with an informal description of a process of how to create a problem that is more easily solvable than the given one and whose solution contributes to the solution of the given problem.
 Coming up with this kind of idea requires inspiration, penetration of an area, and experience with many different kinds of examples.